KPkoodit/KPkoodit.github.io/_skills/technicalSkills.md

 Here is a list of some of the technologies I have used for developing.
 It is meant to be a quick, scannable summary to help understand my familiarity with each technology.
 I am also enthusiastic about learning new technologies and deepen my expertise in the ones I already know.

-⭐⭐⭐ **Familiar** – Regularly used, comfortable with core concepts, and able to apply effectively
+⭐⭐⭐ **Familiar** – Long-term and extensive projects, a technology used frequently

-⭐⭐ **Basic Experience** – Some hands-on practice, understanding fundamentals, and have implemented features or solved problems using the technology
+⭐⭐ **Basic Experience** – Smaller-scale projects, a technology used repeatedly

-⭐ **Exploring** – Limited experience, basic understanding, and can complete tasks following a tutorial
+⭐ **Exploring** – Individual projects, familiar with the applied parts of the technology

 ## Programming languages